helgeho/ArchiveSpark/Readme.md

 We recommend to use ArchiveSpark interactively in a [Jupyter](http://jupyter.org) notebook.
 To install Jupyter locally or on your Spark/Hadoop cluster, please follow the official [instructions](https://jupyter.readthedocs.io/en/latest/install.html).
 In order to use Jupyter with ArchiveSpark we provide a pre-packaged kernel, based on [Apache Toree](https://github.com/apache/incubator-toree): [http://L3S.de/~holzmann/archivespark-kernel.tar.gz](http://L3S.de/~holzmann/archivespark-kernel.tar.gz)

+Alternatively, a Docker image [ibnesayeed/archivespark](https://hub.docker.com/r/ibnesayeed/archivespark/) is provided for quick getting started without the need of installation and configuration.

 The kernel is only compatible with Spark 1.6.1.
 If you only have an older version installed, please download 1.6.1 from the [Spark download page](https://spark.apache.org/downloads.html) and unpack it to your local home directory.
 Once you have Jupyter as well as Spark available, please follow the instructions below to configure it for the use with ArchiveSpark:

 1. Create a kernels directory if it does not exist yet: `mkdir -p ~/.ipython/kernels`